hakobtp/blog/java/records/records.md

 ## Custom Record Copy Utility

 Copying records isn’t trivial with the current Java API.
-Although [JEP 468: Derived Record Creation (Preview)](https://openjdk.org/jeps/468) promises an ergonomic way to copy records with modified components, it remains a preview feature.
+Although [JEP 468: Derived Record Creation (Preview)](https://openjdk.org/jeps/468){:target="_blank" rel="noopener"} promises an ergonomic way to copy records with modified components, it remains a preview feature.
 Until it’s published as a standard API, you can create your own record copying utility like this:

 ```java
 import java.lang.reflect.RecordComponent;